|Joseph Luke Culverwell|

 |Political party||Zimbabwe African National Union Patriotic Front|

-Joseph Luke Culverwell, was a Zimbabwean liberation fighter,psychologist and Former Minister of State in the President’s Office responsible for National Scholarships and Former Deputy Minister of Education and Culture.
+Joseph Luke Culverwell, was a Zimbabwean liberation fighter, psychologist and Former Minister of State in the President’s Office responsible for National Scholarships and Former Deputy Minister of Education and Culture.
+He was a member of the 1980 Senate.
 He passed on in 1993.
 He was active in getting Zimbabwe to accept the threat of HIV and Aids, especially for the young population. .

-He had a teaching career of 27 years, teaching in Zambia, Kenya, Nigeria, Tanzania, Uganda, Iran and England.
+He had a teaching career of 27 years, teaching in Zambia, Kenya, Nigeria, Tanzania, Uganda, Iran and UK.

 He served as a sergeant in the Second World War in Ethiopia, Somalia, Kenya, and Egypt.
 After the war he became involved with the liberation struggle with such political veterans as George Nyandoro, James Chikerema and Joshua Nkomo.
 He actively participated in the inaugural meeting of the African National Congress of the Southern Rhodesia.
 He became a member of Zapu and after it was banned joined Zanu in the 1960s.
 Curvwell formed the National Association of Coloured Peoples in 1938 and he was elected secretary-general.
-He was imprisoned for 18 months in 1967 by the Rhodesian Authorities for political activities but subsequently taught in Zambia, Kenya, Tanzania, Uganda, and England, supporting the liberation struggle and Zanu-PF by obtaining clothes, medicines, and ambulances for war liberators fighting in this country.
-Curvwell supported Zimbabwean refugees by securing jobs, accommodation, and scholarships for exiles.
-He was a delegate both to the Geneva and Lancaster House conferences.
+He was imprisoned for 18 months in 1967 for political activities but subsequently taught in Zambia, Kenya, Tanzania, Uganda, and UK, supporting the liberation struggle and Zanu PF by obtaining clothes, medicines, and ambulances for war liberators fighting in this country.
+Culverwell supported Zimbabwean refugees by securing jobs, accommodation, and scholarships for exiles.
+He was a delegate both to the Geneva Conference and Lancaster House Agreement .

 He often joked that he was a “pure Coloured”